Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 :numref:`Figure %s: Workspace Switcher <luminapanelplugin19>`

 Used to switch between virtual desktops.
+Click the monitor icon to show a drop down menu of all workspaces.
+The active workspace will have asterisks (*) before and after its name.